Watching this resources will notify you when proposed changes or new versions are created so you can keep track of improvements that have been made.

 The implications of this simple fact are enormous: when a lake freezes, ice crusts at the surface and insulates the liquid below from freezing, while at the same time allowing the colder water (with a temp of approx. 4 °C and a high density) to sink to the bottom.
 If ice did not float, it would sink to the bottom, allowing more ice to form and sink, until the lake froze solid!
 Scuba divers and swimmers often encounter these water temperature gradients, and they might even encounter a water layer at the very bottom of a lake with a temperature of approximately 4 °C. That's just about as cold as the lake will get at the bottom; as soon as the water gets colder, the liquid water becomes less dense and rises.

-Density measurements of liquids are sensitive to temperature., If the density of an unknown substance is 0.75 g/mL, it will float on water., Density is an intensive property., and Density is calculated by dividing the volume of a sample by its mass.
+Density is calculated by dividing the volume of a sample by its mass., Density measurements of liquids are sensitive to temperature., Density is an intensive property., or If the density of an unknown substance is 0.75 g/mL, it will float on water.